akula802/metar-go/README.md

 The compiled executable is called 'metar' and accepts a command-line flag called station.
 If no station is supplied, it defaults to KBJC.

-metar -station=PANC,PAAQ,PATK
+`metar -station=PANC,PAAQ,PATK`

-I have a similar command mapped as the alias 'localwx' in my ~/.bashrc file.
+I have a similar command mapped as the alias `localwx` in my ~/.bashrc file.

 ![screenshot](https://i.imgur.com/hhuSrBH.png)